 because they are often faulty and full of biases.

 Our brains are predisposed to protect us from harm.
 Whatever that harm might be: could be a lion chasing us through the jungle, a burning cup of coffee, a gym workout or that new skill we've been always meaning to learn.
 Our minds trick us into believing that we are good enough as we are, so we don't apply more pressure onto ourselves.
 Any pressure signals to our primitive instincts that we are under strain and harm, therefore, time to stop, because we are good enough.

-Just like during a cardio session, a long swim, or a tough workout, our brains tell us to stop, and give up, and we have to push through the discomfort, pain and negative inner voice to keep going.
+Just like during a cardio session, a long swim, or a tough workout, our brains tell us to stop and give up, and we have to push through the discomfort, pain, and negative inner voice to keep going.

-The only way to get better is by pushing through and persevering.
 Whether in sports or life, in order to grow and become better we need to push through doubt, discomfort and pain.
 Strain your muscles, get uncomfortable as you learn new skills, apply pressure to the areas that need positive change, relax for a bit, then do it all over again.